MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/export-ccconfiguration.md

 ## <a name="detailed-description"></a>Descrição detalhada
 <a name="Examples"> </a>

-O Export-CcConfiguration cmdlet permite que você salve a configuração do Cloud Connector em um arquivo em um caminho selecionado.
-Este comando foi introduzido na versão 2.0 do Cloud Connector Edition.
+O Export-CcConfiguration cmdlet permite salvar a configuração do Cloud Connector em um arquivo em um caminho selecionado.
+Este comando foi introduzido no Cloud Connector Edition versão 2.0.

 ## <a name="parameters"></a>Parâmetros
 <a name="Examples"> </a>